voelzmo/codex/aws.md

 * Monitoring Framework
 * Backup and Restore Datastores

+Once the proto-BOSH environment is setup, the child environments will have the added benefit of being able to update their BOSH software as a release, rather than having to re-initialize with bosh-init.

+This also increases the resiliency of all BOSH directors through monitoring and backups with software created by Stark & Wayne's engineers.

+And visibility into the progress and health of each application, release, or package is available through the power of Concourse pipelines.

 ![Levels of Bosh][bosh_levels]

 In the above diagram, BOSH (1) is the proto-BOSH, while BOSH (2) and BOSH (3)